 Potassium ascorbate is a less acidic form of vitamin C than ascorbic acid, which may allow it to resist cellular degeneration.
 This effect can help to manage degenerative conditions by eventually causing the responsible cells to die.
 The alkalizing effect of potassium ascorbate can also manage degenerative processes by maintaining healthy levels of potassium.
 This effect results from potassium ascorbates’s role as a potassium carrier within the cells.
 The antioxidant properties of ascorbate also help to inhibit degenerative processes.

-Potassium ascorbate has benefits of both potassium and vitamin C. These benefits include antioxidant activity, collagen production, healthy circulation and heart health support.
+Potassium ascorbate has benefits of both potassium and vitamin C. These benefits include antioxidant activity, collagen production, healthy circulation, and heart health support.

 Potassium ascorbate may help to maintain healthy circulation.
-This benefit is particularly applicable to the systolic blood pressure, which is the blood pressure when the heart is contracting.
+This benefit is particularly applicable to systolic blood pressure, which is the blood pressure when the heart is contracting.

 Potassium ascorbate may support the production of stable collagen, which is used throughout the body.
-The most significant uses of collagen include connective tissue such as cartilage, blood vessels and tendons.
+The most significant uses of collagen include connective tissue such as cartilage, blood vessels, and tendons.

 Potassium ascorbate may support heart health by helping to maintain normal heart rhythm.

-The signs that you many need potassium ascorbate include the signs of potassium and vitamin C deficiencies.
+The signs that you may need potassium ascorbate include the signs of potassium and vitamin C deficiencies.
 The recommended daily allowance (RDA) of vitamin C is 200 mg/day, although many experts recommend much higher doses.
 A deficiency of vitamin C causes a characteristic set of symptoms known as scurvy.
 The first signs of scurvy include brown spots on the skin and spontaneous bleeding from mucous membranes.
 Severe scurvy causes the loss of teeth and suppurating wounds.